 4. Violent waves of thirst

-We all knew that breastfeeding would make us hungry, but not all of us were prepared for how thirsty we’d get.
+We may have heard that breastfeeding would make us hungry, but not all of us were prepared for how insatiably thirsty we’d get.

 5. Contractions during breastfeeding

 Dr. Kimberly Langdon, OB-GYN and medical advisor at Medzino Health, explains that contractions happen during breastfeeding because of the release of oxytocin and can be severe and quite painful at times.

 It’s one thing to know that contractions during breastfeeding are normal, but Katie Bingham Smith of Bowdoinham, Maine, says her contractions were more painful than she expected.
 “My contractions almost made me throw up,” she says.